-Addiction And Rehab In Reno, Nevada
+Drug And Alcohol Addiction In Reno, Nevada

 Located in Washoe County, Reno is the third largest city in Nevada.
-Given its lesser population and popularity among tourists compared to Las Vegas, Reno may seem like its problems with substance wouldn’t be nearly as big.
+Given its smaller population and popularity among tourists compared to Las Vegas, Reno may seem like its problems with problematic substance use wouldn’t be nearly as big.
 Residents of the city, however, are experiencing some of the biggest problems with substance abuse in the nation.

 Alcoholism In Reno

 Reno has reported the highest percentage of adult binge drinkers across the state of Nevada.
 This practice can result in alcohol overdose, drunk driving, or potentially fatal alcohol withdrawal (the chances of which are increased if the drinker tries to quit alone).

 Many like to rationalize, “I only had a beer or 2.
 I’m fine.”
 Driving under the influence, however, is never fine.
 It wouldn’t be “under the influence” if one could make a rational decision on the matter.
 Eighteen out of 100,000 people die from a single lapse in judgement.
 Is it worth it?
 Don’t let alcohol control your life.

 Break free from addiction.

 You have options.
 Talk about them with a treatment provider today.

 Methamphetamines And Opioids On The Rise In Reno

 While alcohol is a legal drug that many in Reno are having trouble with, the use of the illicit Methamphetamines and Opioids has been on the rise.
 The use of Meth across the state of Nevada has been greater than in any other state in the US; Heroin, specifically Mexican Black Tar Heroin, is in growing demand as well.
 Both therapies and treatment medications may be of help to those looking to stop their use of Methamphetamines and/or Opioids.